zc/wsgidriver/README.rst

     anything else, you'll need to supply a trailing comma to prevent it from being treated as a name.

-  - Sets up a bobo server, to serve static files and application or testing resources.
-By default, this runs on a dynamically assigned port.
-The address is available in the variable ``server``
+  - Sets up a server to serve a WSGI application.

+  - Sets up 2 flavors of Javascript doctest examples:

+    ``js>`` examples
-  - Sets up a ``JS`` function for evaluating Javascript code on the browser.
+        for evaluating Javascript expressions in the browser.

+    ``js!`` examples
+        for executing Javascript code in the browser without returning anything.

+    These are doctest syntactic sugar for the Webdriver ``execute_script`` function.

   - Includes the ``wait`` function ``from zope.testing.wait`` that waits for a condition.

-  The function takes a bobo resources definition as a string, or as a tuble of strings.
-In the later case, the values in the tuple are either module names, or static file definitions of the form ``"route=path"``.
-If the path is relative, then it's determined from the location of the calling function.
+  The function takes an additional argument (after the test argument), named ``app`` that provides a WSGI application object.

-- A ``start_bobo_server`` function that can be used to run the test server without running tests.
+- A ``start_server`` function that can be used to run the test server without running tests.

-  start_bobo_server(resources, port=0, daemon=True)
+  start_server(app, port=0, daemon=True)

     Start a bobo server.

     Arguments:

-    resources
-       Resource definitions as a string or tuple as described above.
+    app
+       A WSGI application object

     port
        The port to listen on.
 If 0, the default, then the port so